evidentlyai/evidently/docs/book/input-data/data-requirements.md

 Running computationally intensive evaluations on large datasets can take time.
 This depends on the specific analysis as well as your infrastructure.
 In many cases, such as for probabilistic data drift detection, it’s more efficient to work with **samples** of your data.
 For instance, instead of running drift detection on millions of rows, you can apply random or stratified sampling and then compare samples of your data.

-Note that Evidently Reports include visualizations, such as plotting values over time, which are aggregated by default.
-This keeps Reports size manageable, even with millions of evaluated rows.
-If you prefer to see raw data plots (individual prediction points), you can enable this [option](../customization/report-data-aggregation.md).
-This will store raw data points inside the Report.
-However, you should only use this option for small datasets or samples since otherwise, the resulting Report can be too large, and plots will be unreadable.

 For datasets that don’t fit in memory, you can run calculations using [Spark](../tests-and-reports/spark.md).